vancem/coreclr/Documentation/design-docs/diagnostics-planing.md

 happening, it has to morph the data it gets back into something that matches the model the programmer is expecting.

-Moreover asynchronous code ends to be in the most performance-critical part of a service, and users will want the ability to monitor in-production systems.
-Thus there is a premium making it so that the asynchronous-to-synchronous view can be done with very low runtime overhead (which makes it hard).
+Moreover asynchronous code tends to be in the most performance-critical part of a service, and users will want the ability to monitor in-production systems.
+Thus there is a premium in making it so that the asynchronous-to-synchronous view transformation can be done with very low runtime overhead (which makes it hard).

+#### Async and Request Correlation

-One of the very pleasant side effects of synchronous programming was the very simply correlation model.
+One of the very pleasant side effects of synchronous programming was the very simple correlation model.
 A thread starts processing a request, and that thread is effectively 'committed' to doing that request until the request completes.
-Thus the threadID acts a a correlation ID.
-Every operation that is associated with that thread is also related to the request (since the thread does nothing else).
+Thus the threadID acts a a correlation ID for the request itself.
+That is, every operation that is associated with that thread is also related to the request (since the thread does nothing else).
 However with asynchronous programming a request is broken up into many small continuations, and the threads run these continuations in an effectively random order.
 Thus another way of 'marking' operations as belonging to a request must be created.